Workplace MidCentral DHB - Palmerston North

 Hours per week 40

-Are you an Otorhinolaryngologist looking for a 12-month fixed term opportunity?
+Are you an Ophthalmologist looking for a new opportunity?

-For further information please contact Anita Roberts SMO Recruitment Coordinator phone 64 6 3508849.
+For further information please contact Anita Roberts, SMO Recruitment Coordinator 64 6 350 8849.

-To be eligible for this position you must be registered with the Medical Council of New Zealand and have a specialist qualification in otolaryngology that is recognised by the Royal Australasian College of Surgeons (Otolaryngology/Head and Neck) as suitable for Vocational Registration in New Zealand
+To be eligible for this position you must be registered (or be eligible) with the Medical Council of New Zealand and have a specialist qualification in ophthalmology that is recognised by the Royal Australia and New Zealand College of Ophthalmology as suitable for Vocational Registration in New Zealand